Muguntha96/employee-management-portal/README.md

 # Employee Management Portal

 ## Project Description :
-The Employee Management Portal is a web-based tool that assists in maintaining employee information, evaluating employee performance, and updating employee records.
+The Employee Management Portal is a web-based tool that assists in maintaining employee information, evaluating employee performance, updating employee records, and deleting employee information.

 # Planning Material
 The planning materials are available on the Trello board linked [here](https://trello.com/b/D5Gq5U0C/employee-management-portal), which contains the project's user stories, ERD, and wireframes.